 Oklahoma has relatively low gas taxes.
 The motor fuel tax is a selective sales tax that tries to match payment for a service –transportation–with the benefit of the service.
-The Oklahoma tax on gasoline is four cents per gallon below the national average reported by the Federation of Tax Administrators.
-This tax provides 3percent of all tax revenue in the state.
-The tax is among the slowest-growing in Oklahoma, increasing just 1 percent per year.
+Only four states tax motor fuel at a lower rate than Oklahoma’s 19 cents per gallon.
+The Oklahoma tax on gasoline is 16 cents per gallon below the national average reported by the American Petroleum Institute.
+This tax provided three percent of all tax revenue in the state in 2016.
+The tax is among the slowest-growing in Oklahoma, increasing just one percent per year.

 Advantages of this tax include:

-- Tax revenue falls when gas prices are increasing because people use less fuel; and
+- tax revenue falls when gas prices are increasing because people use less fuel;

 - gasoline sales do not grow quickly due to improving vehicle efficiency and availability of other fuel sources; and

 - the tax has not proven adequate to fund the maintenance of safe roads and bridges.

 Oklahoma first levied a gas tax in 1933.
 Oklahoma levies excise taxes on gasoline and diesel at 19 cents per gallon.
 Rates were increased in 2018 (the first increase since 1987) from 16 cents per gallon of gasoline and 13 cents per gallon of diesel.
 An additional one-cent motor fuel assessment fee was repealed at the same time.

 Fuel used by governments and Indian tribes is exempt and farm users may have the tax refunded.
 Tribes may compact with the state to receive part of the fuel tax collections.